History Timeline of Hybrid Bengal Cat Breeding and Development

-Whilst the Bengal Cat as we know it today has it's roots in the 1960's, with it's development picking up pace in the early 1980's, the first reports of 'hybrid' cats being developed date to the 19th Century.
+Whilst the Bengal Cat as we know it today has its roots in the 1960's, with its development picking up pace in the early 1980's, the first reports of 'hybrid' cats being developed date back to the 19th Century.
 The timeline below has as much information as I could find about early bengal breeding.

 According to an article (published by Gregory Kent, Ph.D. and Elizabeth Kent, M.S. in 1997) records from the English Cat Fancy circa 1871, suggest the the Spotted British Short Hair was a hybrid - the result of a mating between a feral spotted jungle cat and a domestic cat.

 The development of the Cat Fancy as we know it today is accredited to Harrison Weir.
 The following extract is taken from his book “Our Cats”.